Yoga for Core Strength: 8 Poses You Can Do Anywhere

 Yoga is so beneficial for a number of things.
-Most common people think of it when they want a deep stretch, lengthening muscles, and calming their mind.
+Most commonly people think of it when they want a deep stretch, to lengthening muscles, and calm their mind.
 However, any yogi can tell you that yoga is also all about core strength!

 WANT TO SAVE THIS ARTICLE?